afombravo/2FAST2Q/README.md

 # Welcome to Crispery
-A Python3.7 based program that counts guideRNA occurences in fastq files
+A Python3 program that counts sequence occurences in raw fastq files.
+Crispery is ideal for CRISPRi-Seq, and for extracting and counting any kind of information from Illumina reads, such as barcodes.
+Crispery can work with sequence mismatches, and can be used to find sequences delimited by known sequences in unaligned reads.

-Crispery requires absolutly no instalation whatsoever, and can work with any CRISPRi experimental setup.
+Crispery requires absolutly no instalation whatsoever, and can work with any classic CRISPRi experimental setup.

 The program is available as a standalone executable on MSwindows and MacOS, and can be downloaded from Zenodo by acessing the folowing link: https://zenodo.org/record/5102031